The method

 Source monitoring

-RiskEvents monitors a curated set of sources across five classes: official advisories (government agencies, meteorological services), wire services, trade media, mainstream media, and social/community sources.
+RiskEvents monitors the world's news output in real time, across 65 languages, organised into five source classes: official advisories (government agencies, meteorological services), wire services, trade media, mainstream media, and social/community sources.
 Natural catastrophe data feeds (USGS, NOAA, GDACS, FIRMS, EMSC) are polled at higher frequency for rapid detection.

 AI classification pipeline